Advantage of pausing: parameter setting for quantum annealers

 These two measures are complementary to each other.
 The $T_S$ figure of merit reports the expected time required to solve the problem with $99\%$ confidence.
 While $p_{success}$ is directly determined by and hence provides a portal to understand the underlying physical process, $T_S$ gives a more practical measure that is universal across different parameter ranges and different solvers.
 A higher success probability does not necessarily mean a lower $T_S$.
 For instance, we might get a slightly higher $p_{success}$ by using a longer annealing time $t_a = 100 \mu$s than with a shorter one $t_a = 1 \mu$s, yet the chance of finding the solution might be higher by repeating the $t_a = 1 \mu$s runs 100 times than by doing the $t_a = 100 \mu$s anneal once.
 It is for this reason that when optimizing the different parameters for solving a problem, we aim to minimize $T_S$ rather than maximize $p_{success}$.

-We only consider that the correct solution has been found when the optimal is returned.
-For GC instances, this always means that the total energy returned by D-Wave is 0, as any non-zero contributions would come from either a node not being assigned exactly one color or from adjacent nodes being assigned the same color.
-For the BD-MST and INFO problems, each instance will have a particular minimum energy which might be non-zero, and comes entirely from the cost function contribution, without violating any penalty terms.
+We consider only that the correct solution has been found when the optimal is returned.
+For GC instances, this always means that the total energy returned by D-Wave is 0, as any nonzero contributions would come from either a node not being assigned exactly one color or from adjacent nodes being assigned the same color.
+For the BD MST and INFO problems, each instance will have a particular minimum energy which might be nonzero, and comes entirely from the cost-function contribution, without violating any penalty terms.
 All these instances are small enough to be solved either by inspection or with a classical routine, and we verify whether the minimum energy returned by D-Wave is in fact that of the correct solution.
 We also ensure that all the contributions from the penalty terms are 0.